-In the Model setup step, in the Variants section, make sure that parameterEstimates is selected.
-Also make sure that no doses are selected in the Doses section.
-In the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor weight.
+3 In the Model setup step, in the Variants section, make sure that parameterEstimates is selected.
+In the States To Log section, click the option for viewing the states, and then clear all check boxes except [Tumor Growth Model].tumor\weight.